prentissw/obsidian-charted-roots/docs/architecture/import-cleanup-plan.md

 Tools for consolidating multiple GEDCOM files, cleaning up messy imports, and improving data quality.
 This builds on the folder filtering foundation to provide a staging workflow for safely processing imports before merging into the main tree.

-**Goals (Phase 1 - Staging Workflow):**
-- Dedicated staging folder setting with auto-exclusion
-- Import destination toggle (main vs staging) in Control Center
-- Clear separation between staging data and production tree
-- "Promote to main" workflow for cleaned data

-**Future Phases (not this document):**
+**Implemented Features (v0.4.0):**
+- ✅ Phase 1: Staging workflow with folder settings and isolation
-- Phase 2: Cross-import duplicate detection
+- ✅ Phase 2: Cross-import duplicate detection between staging and main tree
-- Phase 3: Merge & consolidation tools
+- ✅ Phase 3: Merge wizard with field-level conflict resolution

+**Future Phases:**
-- Phase 4: Data quality tools
+- Phase 4: Data quality tools (planned)

 ---